-Best Synthetic Oil – 9 Top Choices for Your Engine
+11 Best Synthetic Oils in 2021 – Top Choices for Engine Performance and Longevity

-When it comes to picking the best motor oil for your engine, there are two options available – synthetic and conventional oil.
-You should know that traditional lubricant is simply a crude oil (unrefined petroleum) or by-product of crude oil.
+When it comes to picking the best motor oil for your engine, there are two options available – synthetic oil and conventional oil.
+First, you should know that a traditional lubricant is simply a crude oil (unrefined petroleum) or a by-product of crude oil.
 In contrast, synthetic oil is a chemically modified petroleum product.
 Today the highest-performing and longest-lasting engine oils are synthetic.

 It’s a fully synthetic, single-viscosity oil from Valvoline – a reputed brand of engine oil manufacturers.
 With this oil, you can be assured that you’re giving your vehicle top-quality protection.
 After all, this lubricant reaches you only after having undergone some rigorous quality checks and meeting ILSAC standards (GF-5), API services (SN/SM, Resource Conserving), and General Motors’ Dexos 5 specifications.

 The product consists of a specially formulated group IV oil stock base, underpinned with special anti-wear additives.
 Not only do these play a part in keeping your motor running smoothly by ensuring minimal contact between moving parts, but the durable supplements also remain in the oil for a longer time, providing your engine with extended protection from wear and tear.

 - A powerful blend of additives gives long-lasting wear protection;

 - Highly efficient at dissolving and preventing sludge buildup;